 Date Idea, Music, Nightlife

-Back from their respective European tours, Harvey Diamond and Francisco Mela join Phil Grenadier and Jon Dreyer for a performance at 7:30 pm on Sunday, July 31 at the New School of Music.
+Vocalist Dominique Eade joins the Harvey Diamond Quartet with Francisco Mela, Phil Grenadier, and Jon Dreyer for a jazz concert at 8:00 pm on Friday, December 9 at the New School of Music. $20 cash/$10 students

 World-renowned drummer Francisco Mela has been in the McCoy Tyner Trio, the Joe Lovano Quartet, his own Crash Trio, and has performed with many other greats including Kenny Barron, Gary Bartz, JoAnne Brackeen, Paquito D'Rivera, George Garzone, Lionel Loueke, Jason Moran, John Patitucci, John Scofield, Esperanza Spalding, Chucho Valdés, and Kenny Werner.
 Along with flawless technique and infectious sense of swing, he brings passion and warmth wherever he plays.

 Bassist Jon Dreyer is one of Harvey Diamond's closest collaborators.
-He also performs regularly with James Merenda, both as a member of his high-energy, jazz-ish band TickleJuice and also in more mainstream jazz settings.
 He has performed with NEA jazz masters Dave Liebman and Sheila Jordan as well as most of the Boston jazz community, including Jerry Bergonzi, George Garzone, Jason Palmer, Adam Janjigian, Yoko Miwa, Frank Wilkins, Dominique Eade, Bob Gullotti, Joe Hunt, Steve Langone, Austin McMahon, and Francisco Mela.